chopraamhk/Gene-expression-deconvolution/README.md

 OR4F5	0	0	0	0
 RP11-34P13.7	0	0	0	0
 ```
-How does the .txt looks like <tab delimited file>-
+How does the .txt looks like tab delimited file-
 ```
 Genes	GTEX-111YS	GTEX-1122O	GTEX-1128S	GTEX-117XS
 DDX11L1	0	0	0	0